jade-codes/AzureTRE/templates/workspace_services/azuredevops_firewall/README.md

-# Azure DevOps Firewall Workspace Service
+# Azure DevOps Firewall Service

 The following bundle adds the firewall rules required to access Azure DevOps from a workspace Virtual Machine.